Last Updated on

 2.)
 Layout a plan for getting along and working as a team.
 “We need to show each other LOVE and RESPECT right now… That’s how we’ll keep the peace.
 That’s how we’ll work together.
 That’s how we’ll survive this and be the best care givers to the injured.”

 3.)
 Send out a team of scavengers … one team will look for food.
 Another team will look for clothing and blankets.
 Another team will scavenge building materials and tarp (to protect from rain, wind, the weather).
+If possible, make sure at least one person in each group has a watch (check out a list of the best survival watches here) so all the groups can stay in sync and rendezvous with each other on schedule.

 Another team will look for a source of water and then the means to boil it and make it safe for drinking and cleaning wounds.